-We recently had the opportunity to brief Alan Pelz-Sharpe, the founder of Deep Analysis, on our newest offering, Nuxeo Insight, a product for AI in content management].
+We recently had the opportunity to brief Alan Pelz-Sharpe, the founder of Deep Analysis, on our newest offering, Nuxeo Insight, a service for AI in content management].
 Alan was kind enough to write a very positive “Vignette Analysis” on Nuxeo Insight and I thought I would share some quotes from this Deep Analysis article as well as provide you with an update on where we are with artificial intelligence and what we have planned on our roadmap for this year.

 First, here is the top-line summary from Alan’s report: